telliott99/Pi/named_files/bad-links.md

 - ``'[app.py](app.py)'``
 - ``'[name](../path/to/file.md)'``

-Regular expressions are used to find these.

-I find this subject challenging, so I'll keep it basic.
+Regular expressions can be used to find these.
+I find this subject challenging, so I'll keep it simple.

 #### Python regular expressions

-Suppose we want a line beginning with ``'a'``.
+Suppose we want to recognize lines beginning with ``'a'``.
 That is signified by ``'^a'``:

 ```
 >>> import re